promoting the Right Wing tradition of the English speaking world

 Such politicians therefore reject violence, and the mindset associated with it.

-Many may wonder whether the Right/Left explanation of politics is too simplistic and, indeed, unrealistic.
+Many may wonder, then, whether the Right/Left explanation of politics is too simplistic and, indeed, unrealistic.
 That is a legitimate question.
 It is important, too, to recognise that other models are possible.

 One other model views the underlying conflict in political thought as Authoritarian versus Libertarian.

 Significantly, however, the authoritarian/ libertarian conflict today is largely aligned with the Left/ Right divide.
 The Left is dominated by the authoritarian thinking of Marxism where the State is the mechanism for changing Society fundamentally and extensively in accordance with a radical and ideological agenda based on what ought to be rather than on what actually is and how we really are.